The Soul Dam

 "How thoughtful," he said.
 "So you only ate the majority."

-"You're joking," they whispered.
+"You're joking," the human whispered.

 The human's voice broke.
 "I didn't know."

-"Yes," the human said desperately.
+"Yes," the human said, almost pleading.
 "It should."

-The slate chimed.
+The slate stamped:

 NO

-"No," they whispered.
+"No," he whispered.
 "Please.
-I don't want to be… that."
+I don't want to float and remember."

 "How?"